vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 - **Payloads**: Phishing emails and web pages that you use to launch simulations
   - **Global Payloads**: Includes built-in payloads, such as the `Keep Office 365 Password` payload
-  - **Tenant Payloads**: Contains [custom payloads](https://learn.microsoft.com/en-us/defender-office-365/attack-simulation-training-payloads#create-payloads), such as a fake email from an executive with an official company signature.
-You can also use ChatGPT (or any other AI tool) to prompt a tenant payload to generate an HTML email for SharePoint Online document sharing, for example.
-A prompt can be: _Can you generate an HTML email template that looks like a Microsoft email to share a SharePoint document?_ This prompt leads to [this](https://vand3rlinden.com/images/mdo-attack-simulation/example-tenant-payload/sharepoint-documentshare.html) tenant payload, the HTML content can be copied and pasted into the `Configure Payload` section and change the Dynamic tags such as `${firstName}` and `${phishingUrl}`.
+  - **Tenant Payloads**: Contains custom payloads, such as a fake email from an executive with an official company signature.
+I have some custom-made HTML templates available on my [GitHub repository](https://github.com/vand3rlinden/MDO-TenantPayloads), feel free to use them.
+The HTML content can be copied and pasted directly into the Configure Payload section.
+For custom payloads, you can use the available dynamic tags such as `${firstName}` and `${phishingUrl}`.
+A full list of dynamic tags can be found in the [Custom Payloads](https://learn.microsoft.com/en-us/defender-office-365/attack-simulation-training-payloads#create-payloads) section on Microsoft Learn.

 > **NOTE**: Images that you use in tenant payloads may be [blocked](https://learn.microsoft.com/en-us/defender-office-365/attack-simulation-training-faq#why-are-images-in-simulation-messages-blocked-by-outlook) with a message that the sender is not in the Outlook Safe Senders list.
 This happens by default because Outlook is configured to block automatic image downloads in messages from the Internet.